raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 title: SciPy
 ---

 SciPy is a free and open-source Python library used for scientific computing and technical computing.
-SciPy contains modules for optimisation, linear algebra, integration, interpolation, special functions, FFT, signal and image processing, ODE solvers, and other tasks common in science and engineering.
+SciPy contains modules for optimisation, linear algebra, integration, interpolation, special functions, FFT (Fast Fourrier Transform), signal and image processing, ODE (Ordinary Differential Equations) solvers, and other tasks common in science and engineering.

 #### Documentation